open-craft/dalite-ng/README.md

         $ export DALITE_DB_PASSWORD='your password here'

+3. Generate a secret key following the instructions in dalite/local_settings.py.

-3. Create the database tables and the superuser.
+4. Create the database tables and the superuser.

         $ ./manage.py migrate
         $ ./manage.py createsuperuser

-4. Run the Django development server.
+5. Run the Django development server.

         $ ./manage.py runserver